Video Guidelines for all presenters are available.

 All accepted papers must conform to the IEEE Paper Preparation Instructions and Templates.
 Papers must not be previously published or under review somewhere else.
-Submissions to the Technical track will follow a double-blind review model (below), all other submissions follow a simpler one.
+Technical Research Papers submitted to the Technical track will follow a double-blind review model (below); all other submissions do not.
 Please format your submission accordingly.
-The way of submitting and the page limit are mentioned in the specific Call for Papers.
+Specific submission instructions and and page limits are mentioned in each Call for Paper.

-ICSA 2020 will employ a full double-blind review process.
+ICSA 2021 will employ a full double-blind review process for Technical Research Papers submitted to the Technical track only.
 The papers submitted must not reveal the authors’ identities.
 Identities will only be revealed to the reviewers when final decisions have been made.

 Authors must make every effort to honor the double-blind review process.
 In case of questions, please contact the PC Chairs.

-- Omit authors’ names and institutions from your title page.
+- Omit author names and institutions from your title page.

 - When you cite your own work, refer to it in the third person.
 For example, if your name is Smith and you have worked on automated bug repair, instead of saying “We extend our work on information retrieval for finding and removing earwigs ,” you should say “We extend Smith’s work on information retrieval for finding and removing earwigs.”